snowyu/custom-factory.js/README.md

         or it will use the class name(remove the last factory name if exists) to register.
       * createOnDemand *(boolean)*: create the factory item instance on demand or create it immediately. defaults to true.
+      * baseNameOnly *(number)*: extract basename from class name to register it. defaults to 1. the baseNameOnly number can be used on hierarchical factory.
+        0 means use the whole class name to register it, no extract.
     * aParentClass: it is not allowed if it's a flatOnly factory.
   * `unregister(aName|aClass)`: *(class method)* unregister the class or name from the Factory
   * `alias/aliases(aClass, aliases...)`: *(class method)* create aliases to the aClass.